kairosart/Wreath/AV EVASION/Privilege Escalation.md

 ### Starting the Service

 We can stop the service, so chances are we can also start it!

+#Attacking_Machine
-Set up a listener on your attacking machine then start the service:
+Set up a listener.
+`sudo nc -lvnp 443`

+#Reverse_Shell
+Start the service:
 `sc start SystemExplorerHelpService`

 ![[210940d0f105.png]]